Essential gene: Animals

+Humans

 Gene knockout experiments are not possible or at least not ethical in humans.
 However, natural mutations have led to the identification of mutations that lead to early embryonic or later death.
 Note that many genes in humans are not absolutely essential for survival but can cause severe disease when mutated.
 Such mutations are catalogued in the Online Mendelian Inheritance in Man (OMIM) database.
 In a computational analysis of genetic variation and mutations in 2,472 human orthologs of known essential genes in the mouse, Georgi et al. found strong, purifying selection and comparatively reduced levels of sequence variation, indicating that these human genes are essential too.

 While it may be difficult to prove that a gene is essential in humans, it can be demonstrated that a gene is not essential or not even causing disease.
 For instance, sequencing the genomes of 2,636 Icelandic citizens and the genotyping of 101,584 additional subjects found 8,041 individuals who had 1 gene completely knocked out (i.e. these people were homozygous for a non-functional gene).
 Of the 8,041 individuals with complete knock-outs, 6,885 were estimated to be homozygotes, 1,249 were estimated to be compound heterozygotes (i.e. they had both alleles of a gene knocked out but the two alleles had different mutations).
 In these individuals, a total of 1,171 of the 19,135 human (RefSeq) genes (6.1%) were completely knocked out.
 It was concluded that these 1,171 genes are non-essential in humans — at least no associated diseases were reported.
 Similarly, the exome sequences of 3222 British Pakistani-heritage adults with high parental relatedness revealed 1111 rare-variant homozygous genotypes with predicted loss of gene function (LOF = knockouts) in 781 genes.
 This study found an average of 140 predicted LOF genotypes (per subject), including 16 rare (minor allele frequency <1%) heterozygotes, 0.34 rare homozygotes, 83.2 common heterozygotes and 40.6 common homozygotes.
-Nearly all rare homozygous LOF genotypes were found within autozygous segments (94.9%).
+Nearly all rare homozygous LOF (homLoF) genotypes were found within autozygous segments (94.9%).
 Even though most of these individuals had no obvious health issue arising from their defective genes, it is possible that minor health issues may be found upon more detailed examination.
+A recent study sequenced the genomes of people living in Pakistan, due to their high levels of family relatedness (that is, relatives frequently marry each other).
+They found naturally occurring homLoF variants in 6,476 genes, that is, these genes were clearly not essential for survival.
+Of these, 3,323 genes (51%) were unique homLoF mutants compared to 761,616 non-South Asian individuals in the Genome Aggregation Database (gnomAD).
+The combined set of homLOF variants included 7,954 genes, suggesting that about 8,000 humans are not essential for survival.

 A summary of essentiality screens is shown in the table below (mostly based on the Database of Essential Genes.